 The Background of Mobile-First

-Once the bridesmaid, mobile internet use is now well and truly the centre of attention, having overtaken desktop back in 2016 and continuing to pull away ever since.
-StatCounter’s latest figures (September 2018) put mobile browsing at around 52% of the total share, with desktop averaging around 44% and tablets making up the small remainder.
+Once the bridesmaid, mobile internet use is now well and truly the centre of attention.
+Having overtaken desktop back in 2016 and continuing to pull away ever since, mobiles have become a pain for some web developers.
+StatCounter’s latest figures showed mobile browsing takes 52% of the total share, with desktop averaging 44% and tablets making up the remainder.

-This approach followed the concept of “graceful degradation”; starting with the all-singing all-dancing version of a website and slowly removing functionality and features until you had something which worked on mobile too.
+This approach followed the concept of “graceful degradation.”
+We all began with all-singing all-dancing website designs and were slowly forced to remove functionality and features until the website works on mobile too.
 Whilst this method is effective, it is not ideal.

 The Challenges of Mobile-First

-Unlike traditional computers, people browsing on a phone could be anywhere in the world, with any connection speed.
-Filling your site full of large images and unnecessary web fonts could cause real issues for anyone on a patchy mobile data connection.
-There’s no reason that stunning, full-screen photography, for example, can’t be used on your site, but expecting mobile users to wait 30 seconds to download a picture is likely to frustrate them or even drive them away altogether.
-Displaying different sized images depending on the screen resolution of the device means that those on a small screen can enjoy a fast and enjoyable experience, just like those on a desktop using a high-speed internet connection.
+Unlike with traditional computers; people browsing on a phone could be anywhere in the world, with any connection speed.
+Filling your site with large images and unnecessary fonts could cause problems for those on a patchy mobile data connection.
+There’s no reason that stunning, full-screen photography, for example, can’t be used on your site.
+However, you shouldn’t necessarily expect mobile users to wait 30 seconds for a picture to download.
+This is likely to frustrate and, in most cases, drive users away completely.

-Why Should My Website Be Mobile-First?
+Why Should My Website Be Mobile First?

-Let’s not forget that over half of the traffic coming to your website (though the exact figure often depends on the nature of your business) is coming from people on mobile devices and to alienate these people simply doesn’t make sense.
+If your website does not follow the mobile-first approach, your search rankings will suffer.
+The site will appear further down the search results and could disappear entirely.
+Over half of the potential traffic coming to your website (though the exact figure often depends on the nature of your business) is coming from people on mobile devices and to alienate these people simply doesn’t make sense.

 There’s no getting away from mobile-first, particularly with giants like Google actively encouraging it’s use.
 The benefits are clear to see, both from a business view and that of the team building the site.
 Some adjustments in process and mindset may be needed initially, but the advantages of this approach vastly outweigh any potential bumps along the road.